-All members are required to fulfill a certain number of Volunteer Hours in maintaining the range.
+All members are required to fulfill a certain number of hours in maintaining the range and helping out at the club.
 Perspective members are also required to join a work party as a contingency for their membership.
 We also welcome any member of the public who would like to volunteer to help maintain our range.
 For anyone with a disability who are unable to do some of the heavier tasks, we can work with you.
 Some tasks do not require heavy lifting, such as glue’ing paper targets or helping at the Registration Desk during tournaments.
 Arrangements can be made with the Range Captain to put in their hours outside of the “scheduled” maintenance days.

 Even though we work hard, we reward our members for their hard work by providing a huge lunch feast after all the work is done.
 Our President picks up a different feast each month!
 So far we’ve had Filipino, Chinese, Italian, Mexican, and others.

-Here are some of the hard working volunteers to take time out of their busy Saturdays to help maintain our club!
+Here are some of the hard working members to take time out of their busy Saturdays to help maintain our club!